ximonsson/gameboy/README.md

 	* The fix was to initiate RAM to $FF - I can't find any documentation on this anywhere.
 * Street Fighter II: a lot of flickering.
 * Bomberman: freezes when selecting mode.
-* Super Mario Land 2 - 6 Golden Coins: Mario is invisble.
+* Super Mario Land 2 - 6 Golden Coins: No sprites - OAM seems crazy.
+* Donkey Kong 3: Crashes after a while because of incorrect ROM bank switching (ROM bank numbers are too large).
 * Pokemon Gold/Silver: goes back to title screen randomly when changing location (exiting/entering houses) - I think this is because of RTC support not available.